About HDC

 CCBHC Accreditation

-In October 2018, HDC began a pilot program working with the Substance Abuse and Mental Health Services Administration (SAMHSA) as part of a two-year project of service innovation and development to accredit HDC as a Certified Community Behavioral Health Clinic (CCBHC).
-The CCBHC services model improves mental health and substance abuse treatment services by creating more comprehensive and expansive service delivery while removing barriers to access.
+In October 2018, HDC began a pilot program working with the Substance Abuse and Mental Health Services Administration (SAMHSA).
+This was part of a two-year project of service innovation and development to accredit HDC as a Certified Community Behavioral Health Clinic (CCBHC).
+The CCBHC services model improves mental health and substance abuse treatment services.
+This is accomplished by creating more comprehensive and expansive service delivery while removing barriers to access.
 CCBHC ensures rapid and unobstructed access to care for all people regardless of personal circumstances or ability to pay.
-Through this coordinated process, HDC clients can expect the highest quality of care.
+Through this coordinated process, each of our clients throughout the HDC community can expect the highest quality of care.

 As of October 1, 2020, HDC is proud to have completed the federal pilot program and become the Northland’s first and only Minnesota state Certified Community Behavioral Health Clinic.